 In addition to eating the eggs, many customers want to keep the shell — which measures five inches in diameter and has a thickness similar to porcelain — for decoration or crafts.
 “You can use a power drill to make quarter-inch holes on the top and bottom and blow out the egg, keeping the shell intact,” Carson says.
 The contents can be used right away or stored in a sealed container and refrigerated or frozen.
+In the fridge, they can last for up to three months.
 Carson knows of one woman who stores the egg in ice trays; the contents stay fresh, and she has perfect portions.
 “It’ll last in the fridge about week or so; when you’re ready to use, just shake and pour,” says Ruffell.
 “They’re fluffier than chicken eggs and taste great scrambled.”
 According to the American Ostrich Association, it takes about one-and-a-half hours to hard-boil an ostrich egg.

 “People come up to us at farmer’s markets and say, ‘Wow, I bet that makes a big omelet.’
 But there are so many other ways to use the eggs: quiche, frittata, mousse,” Carson says.
 “A pastry chef at Terrapin once used one of our eggs to make 170 brioches."